 Who needs income protection insurance?

 As well as employees, self-employed workers should also think about buying income protection insurance if their income is dependent on their ability to work.
-Income protection cover is for anyone who will suffer a loss of income if they became ill or injured so that they can receive a benefit that will provide financial support.
+Income protection cover is for anyone who will suffer a loss of income if they become ill or injured so that they can receive a benefit that will provide financial support.
 Manual workers are usually the most aware of this risk but it is worth noting that stress, depression and anxiety as well as other mental health conditions are high on the list of reasons for claims as is cancer.
 Falling ill could prevent anyone from being able to work including clerical workers.

 Self-employed people should bear in mind there may be restrictions on payment levels and deferred periods.
 You are also likely to be asked for one year’s worth of audited accounts to prove your income – some insurers will require this upfront and others only require this if you claim.
 Find out more in our article ‘Should you get self employed income protection and which is the best?’